2023 Most Popular Cultural Studies & Analysis Bachelor's Degree Schools in the Southeast Region

 Full Cultural Studies & Analysis at American Public University System Report

-Out of the 4 schools in the Southeast Region that were part of this year’s ranking, Western Kentucky University landed the # 2 spot on the list.
-WKU is a fairly large public school located in the small city of Bowling Green.
+A rank of #2 on this year’s list means Western Kentucky University is a great place for cultural studies and analysis students working on their bachelor’s degree.
+WKU is a large public school located in the small city of Bowling Green.

 About 73% of the students majoring in culture studies at the school are women while 27% are male.